 It is well known that forests help fight climate change, but ocean and coastal ecosystems are also highly effective carbon sinks.
 Blue carbon refers to the carbon that is captured and stored by coastal ecosystems, such as mangroves, seagrass meadows, and salt marshes.

+Blue carbon ecosystems are found on every continent except Antarctica, covering approximately 126 million acres (51 million hectares) of coastline.
 Although they cover less area than forests, blue carbon ecosystems are more efficient at locking away carbon.
 Pound for pound, blue carbon ecosystems can absorb carbon up to 10 times faster than forests.
 Much of this carbon is in their soils, where it decomposes slowly, allowing blue carbon ecosystems to store twice as much carbon per equivalent area.

 Read on to learn more about the different blue carbon ecosystems, how they lock away carbon, the benefits they provide for communities and wildlife, what’s putting them at risk, and how you can support their conservation.